Financial literacy

 A History of Banking in the US

 The nature of this institution in the US has evolved.
 From the old skeleton meant to monitor American taxes and pay foreign debts rose the complex financial systems of today.
-The history of American banking begins with the ingenuity of Alexander Hamilton and is passed down history building the world’s most stable economy.
+The history of American banking begins with the ingenuity of Alexander Hamilton and is passed down through history, building the world’s most stable economy.

 The Origin of Banking in the US

-Two names, Thomas Jefferson and Alexander Hamilton appear prominently in the institution’s origin.
-The ideas of two economic prodigies with varying ideas about commerce and particularly banking led the institution’s evolution.
-Alexander Hamilton is known for his efforts in founding and chartering the Bank of New York.
-But why does Thomas Jefferson appear so eminently in the history of American banking?
+Two names, Thomas Jefferson and Alexander Hamilton, appear prominently in the institution’s origin.
+The ideas of two economic prodigies with varying views about commerce and banking shaped the institution’s evolution.

-It is Jefferson’s ideas that shape the banking timeline from the 18th century to date.
-Lessons from the Bank of England lend to the chartering of the Bank of America in 1792.
+But why does Thomas Jefferson appear so prominently in the history of American banking?
+It is Jefferson’s ideas that shaped the banking timeline from the 18th century to date.
+Lessons from the Bank of England lent to the chartering of the Bank of America in 1792.
 The charter was later opposed in 1811 by Jeffersonians and renewed again by President James Madison in 1816.
-The system’s growth would go back and forth depending on the federal administration until 1907, during the financial panic.
-This became the nexus that elaborated the need for a centralized system.
+The system’s growth would go back and forth depending on the federal administration until 1907, during the financial panic – which became the catalyst for a permanent centralized system.

 Alexander Hamilton was enthusiastic about emulating the English financial model.
-He sent a letter to the Congress’s Finance superintendent, Robert Morris, explaining the importance of such a model to trading in the US.
+He sent letter to the Congress’s Finance superintendent, Robert Morris, explaining the importance of such a model to trading in the US.

 Before this, American commerce was dependent on non-centralized lending from colonial elites, foreign merchants, and corporations such as the Bank of England.
+Seeing this, Hamilton was given a pass to establish the Bank of New York.
+By 1789, America had three banks.

 Foundation of the Bank of America

 He had been a US finance secretary.
 He presented the idea of having an institution that would accept notes and other foreign currencies.
 The institution would also offer short-term loans to businesses and manufacturers.
-In 1791, he was given a pass to establish the Bank of United States to serve as a federal fiscal agent allowing the repository of federal funds.
-In 1792, it was chartered on a 20-year-agreement.
+In 1791, he was given a pass to establish the Bank of United States to serve as a federal fiscal agent, allowing the repository of federal funds.
+In 1792, it was chartered on a 20-year agreement.

 He also had a wider vision for the institution.
 He intended that it would be a point of restructuring national debt into treasury securities.
 The system also provided the basis for the federal revenue system.
-The success of this establishment led to more sprouting and extending loans even to shopkeepers and farmers.
+The success of this establishment led to more banks sprouting and extending loans even to shopkeepers and farmers.

 Different Types of Money

 The definition of the dollar is well written in the US banking timeline.
 The system began centralizing the US currency to a more stable mode of payment.
-The history of American banking will elaborate this further.

 In 1832, the second established Bank of the United States stopped operating.
 The role of supervising other corporations was passed to the state governments.
 This transfer of roles had its shortcomings.

-At the time, they developed loans through different varying currencies.
+At the time, banks developed loans through different varying currencies.
 The currencies were worthless paper until redeemed to gold or silver whenever there was a cash demand.
 The redeeming process had to be certified by a financial examiner.

 The Birth of the National Currency